A twist in the M24 moonshine story: Counting states in -orbifold CFTs on K3

 In the previous subsection, we have determined all massive states with quantum numbers $(\frac{5}{4}, 1; \frac{1}{4}, \qu Q)$ which exist generically in $\Z_2$-orbifold conformal field theories on K3.
 Indeed, we have recovered a $6$-dimensional space of untwisted bosonic states, along with a $96$-dimensional space of twisted fermionic states, correctly accounting for a net contribution of $-90qy$ to the elliptic genus.
 As explained in Section\,\ref{sec:evidence}, our interpretation of the Mathieu Moonshine observations predicts that a pair $V_{45}^{CFT}\oplus\qu V_{45}^{CFT}$ of $45$-dimensional representation spaces of the Mathieu group $M_{24}$ should arise from these states.
 While the emergence of the group $M_{24}$ remains mysterious, we expect to observe, on the space $V_{45}^{CFT}$, the representation of subgroups of $M_{24}$ which occur as geometric symmetry groups of $\Z_2$-orbifold limits of K3 surfaces, in accordance with ideas already promoted in our previous works \cite{tawe11,tawe12}.

-Indeed, we focus on symmetry groups of SCFTs $\CCC=\TTT/\Z_2$ which are induced by geometric symmetries of the underlying toroidal conformal field theories.\footnote{This includes the symmetries which are induced by shifts by half lattice vectors on the underlying toroidal theory.} One finds that such a symmetry group $G$ acts on the twisted ground states $T_{\vec a},\,\vec a\in\F_2^4$, as permutation group by means of affine linear maps on the space of labels $\F_2^4$.
+Indeed, we focus on symmetry groups of SCFTs $\CCC=\TTT/\Z_2$ which are induced by geometric symmetries of the underlying toroidal conformal field theories.\footnote{This includes the symmetries which are induced by shifts by half lattice vectors on the underlying toroidal theory.} {We emphasize that this notion only makes sense \textsl{after} the \textsl{choice} of a geometric interpretation for the theory $\mathcal T$ on some torus $\mathbb R^4/\Lambda$.
+As is explained in detail in \cite{tawe11,tawe12}, we even have to make a choice of generators for the lattice $\Lambda$, and this means that in fact we are working on a cover of the moduli space of SCFTs on K3.
+These choices in particular induce an identification ${1\over2}\Lambda/\Lambda\cong\mathbb F_2^4$, such that every geometric symmetry group $G$} acts on the twisted ground states $T_{\vec a},\,\vec a\in\F_2^4$, as permutation group by means of affine linear maps on the space of labels $\F_2^4$.
 In other words, we have a natural representation